In this post, you’re going to learn an efficient calisthenics warm-up routine that you can use every day.

 Most calisthenics exercises require good shoulder mobility.

-Band dislocations are a great way to mobilize the shoulder because they take your shoulder to go through a full range of motion.
-It also activates the rotator cuff and upper back muscles.
+Band dislocations are a great way to mobilize the shoulder because they take your shoulder through a full range of motion.
+This warm-up also activates the rotator cuff and upper back muscles.

 You will need a long resistance band to do it.